Can my neighbor sue me for the delay in getting her to the hospital?

 Answer:

-No, she cannot sue you for the delay caused while rescuing her.
-You are not liable for the damages caused to her while providing the assistance to rescue her in an emergency and in good faith.
+No, your neighbor cannot sue you for the delay caused while you were helping her.
+You are not liable for any damages resulting from your actions taken in good faith during an emergency.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.